Unknown-unknown/one-more-step-in-vue/Travel/README.md

 ### TODO

-- `swiper-pagination` in home and gallary both fail to show.
-Check version of Swiper maybe...
+- ~~`swiper-pagination` in home and gallary both fail to show.
+Check version of Swiper maybe...~~ `npm install vue-awesome-swiper@2.6.7 --save` solved it.

 ### What's next